cdfoundation/Ambassador-Member-Webcast-Program/README.md

 - CDF SIG webcasts will have "SIG webcast" preceding their webcast title.
 ### Webcast content guidelines
 - The simplest guideline is that webcast topics should be comparable to what would be accepted in a CD Summit talk.
 - No straight product pitches.
-It is okay to do a comparison of part of the landscape (e.g., storage), but webinars should not be promotional.
+It is okay to do a comparison of part of the landscape (e.g., storage), but webcasts should not be promotional.
 - Any platforms, tools, or technologies you are describing must be open source
 ### Webcast Calendar
 The webcast calendar via calendly is available for a 60 rolling day period.
-To schedule the webinar recording please review the public calendar first then set up a time through calendly.
+To schedule the webcasts recording please review the public calendar first then set up a time through calendly.
 \
-To choose a webcast date, go to the webinar calendar to view the available dates and times.
+To choose a webcast date, go to the webcast calendar to view the available dates and times.
 Choose your preferred date and time.
 You will receive a calendar invite automatically via Calendly with zoom link details.
 ### How to pick a topic
 - The purpose of the webcasts is to educate the community and align your business with important thought-leadership topics.
 - The audience is interested in technical demos that help them solve problems and want to be able to ask your expert questions.